wenpanli/wenpanli.github.io/_pages/about.md

 ---
 permalink: /
-title: "Wenpan LI"
+title: "Wenpan Li"
 excerpt: "About me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Welcome to Wenpan LI's personal homepage.
+Welcome to Wenpan Li's personal homepage.

 Short introduction
 =
-Wenpan LI is currently a postdoctoral researcher at ***The Chinese University of Hong Kong***, who specializes in the fields of **Optical Metrology**, **Visual Inspection** and **Robot Vision**.
+Wenpan Li is currently a postdoctoral researcher at ***The Chinese University of Hong Kong***, who specializes in the fields of **Optical Metrology**, **Visual Inspection** and **Robot Vision**.
 His research falls into the area of advanced digital image correlation for deformation measurement, image/vision-based measurement and defect inspection, and 3D vision for robot sensing.

 Wenpan received a dual PhD degree in Mechanical Engineering from ***City University of Hong Kong*** and ***Xi'an Jiaotong University***, working with [Prof. You-Fu Li](https://www.cityu.edu.hk/mne/people/academic-staff/prof-li-you-fu) and [Prof. Jin Liang](https://gr.xjtu.edu.cn/en/web/liangjin/1).
 During his PhD study, he has worked in Tencent AI Lab as an intern.